 Start selling online now with ShopifyStart your free trial

-When someone visits your Facebook Page, your cover image is the first thing they see and takes up just about the entire screen.
+When someone visits your Facebook business page, your cover image is the first thing they see and takes up just about the entire screen.

-A bad Facebook cover image can have visitors tapping “Back” before they draw their next breath, never returning to your page again.
+A bad Facebook cover image can have visitors tapping the Back button before they draw their next breath, never returning to your page again.

-For best results, Facebook also recommends using a PNG file.
+For best results, Facebook recommends using a PNG file.

 Now, if you’re the type of person who likes to get super technical, a Facebook cover photo will load fastest as an sRGB JPG file that’s 851 pixels wide, 315 pixels tall, and less than 100 kilobytes.

-You may have noticed a problem with Facebook cover images: We only get one Facebook cover photo, but it’s displayed differently on desktops and mobile devices.
+You may have noticed a problem with Facebook cover images: We only get one FB cover photo, but it’s displayed differently on desktops and mobile devices.

 So, how does Facebook help us solve this issue?
-Well, they don’t.
+Well, it doesn’t.

-Facebook isn’t trying to annoy us, they’re just taking into account the aspect ratios of different devices.
+Facebook isn’t trying to annoy us, it’s just taking into account the aspect ratios of different devices.

-Remember, Facebook is viewed in landscape on desktop and portrait on mobile devices.
+Remember, Facebook is viewed in landscape on desktop and portrait on a mobile browser.
 The problem isn’t pixel sizes but the shape.

 Take a look at Hershel’s Facebook cover photo on desktop: